Enterprise Blockchain Solutions 2026: Leading Use Cases and Adoption Strategies

 Financial Services and Capital Markets

 Additionally, real-world asset tokenization is creating new liquidity for previously illiquid asset classes.
 Real estate, private equity, and infrastructure funds are now accessible to a broader investor base through on-chain tokenized representations.
-However, legal frameworks remain in active development across several jurisdictions, requiring careful compliance planning.
+However, legal frameworks remain in active development across several jurisdictions, requiring careful compliance planning before deployment decisions are finalized.

 Document Verification and Digital Identity